-- It's important to call your BFCC-QIO to request a fast appeal no later than the time shown on the notice you get from your provider.
-Use the phone number for your BFCC-QIO listed on your notice to request your appeal. - Ask your doctor or other health care provider to submit any information to the BFCC-QIO that may help your case. - If you miss the deadline, you may still have appeal rights: - If you have Original Medicare, call your BFCC-QIO. - If you're in a Medicare health plan, call your plan or your BFCC-QIO.
+- It's important to call your BFCC-QIO using the number listed on your notice to ask for a fast appeal no later than the time shown on the notice you get from your provider. - Ask your doctor or other health care provider to submit any information to the BFCC-QIO that may help your case. - If you miss the deadline, you may still have appeal rights: - If you have Original Medicare, call your BFCC-QIO. - If you're in a Medicare Advantage or other health plan, call your plan or your BFCC-QIO.